-To ensure program participants are residing in quality housing, HUD requires Opportunity Home to inspect units at initial occupancy and at least annually thereafter.
+To ensure program participants reside in quality housing, HUD requires Opportunity Home to inspect units at initial occupancy and at least annually thereafter.
 Types of inspections include:

 - Initial / Move-In Inspection This inspection is in response to a request from the family to approve a unit for participation in the HCV program.
 The unit must pass inspection before the effective date of the Housing Assistance Payment Contract (HAPC).
-If the Inspector determines that the unit is not move-in ready, the inspection will be rescheduled. - Annual Inspections This is a yearly update of the unit's condition to ensure participants are complying with their responsibilities.
-This inspection also allows Opportunity Home to verify that the owner is maintaining the property in a decent, safe and healthy condition. - Complaint Inspection Conducted when there is a complaint about the unit originating from a participant, landlord or other concerned party. - Emergency Inspection Conducted when life-threatening conditions are present, such as lack of security for the unit, major plumbing leaks, natural gas leak or fumes, inoperable or missing smoke detectors, etc. - Quality Control Inspection HUD requires that a sample of units be reinspected by a supervisor or other qualified individual to ensure that HQS is being enforced correctly and uniformly by all Inspectors.
+If the Inspector determines that the unit is not move-in ready, the inspection will be rescheduled. - Annual Inspections This is a yearly update of the unit's condition to ensure participants comply with their responsibilities.
+This inspection also allows Opportunity Home to verify that the owner maintains the property in a decent, safe and healthy condition. - Complaint Inspection -This is conducted when a participant, landlord, or other concerned party makes a complaint about the unit. - Emergency Inspection Conducted when life-threatening conditions are present, such as a unit's lack of security, major plumbing leaks, natural gas leaks or fumes, inoperable or missing smoke detectors, etc. - Quality Control Inspection HUD requires that a supervisor or other qualified individual reinspect a sample of units to ensure that HQS is being enforced correctly and uniformly by all Inspectors.